Optimization via a Control-Centric Framework: Conclusions

 \section{Conclusions}

-This paper has presented a control-centric framework for the systematic design of continuous-time optimization algorithms.
-The framework is founded on the concept of optimization Lyapunov functions (OLFs), constructed by selecting a Lyapunov candidate that encodes the optimality conditions and pairing it with a law selector that specifies the desired convergence rate.
-This formulation enables the synthesis of feedback dynamics with guaranteed exponential, FT, FxT, or PT convergence.
-Within this setting, three realizations were developed: the Hessian-gradient, Newton, and gradient dynamics, which differ in structure and information requirements but share the same Lyapunov-based synthesis principle.
-The Hessian-gradient dynamics leverage second-order information through the Hessian while avoiding explicit matrix inversion, providing a practical compromise between first- and second-order methods.
-The Newton dynamics employ the full Hessian feedback to achieve fast convergence, whereas the gradient dynamics represent the simplest realization based solely on first-order information.
-The framework was further applied to several problem classes: for unconstrained problems, it yielded guaranteed convergence for all dynamic realizations; for constrained optimization, Lyapunov-consistent KKT dynamics were constructed using smoothed stationarity mappings and shown to converge under all timing laws; for minimax problems, the same methodology extended convergence guarantees beyond the asymptotic and exponential cases available in prior work; and for GNE seeking, shared constraints were incorporated into the OLF design to ensure convergence to equilibrium points.

-Beyond these specific results, the framework highlights a systematic path for embedding desired convergence profiles directly into optimization dynamics.
-This perspective provides design tools that complement existing algorithmic approaches and may inform future developments in intelligent optimization and cyber-physical decision-making systems.
+This paper introduced a control-centric framework for the systematic design of continuous-time optimization algorithms.
+The framework is founded on optimization Lyapunov functions (OLFs), which pair a Lyapunov candidate encoding the optimality conditions with a law selector that specifies the desired convergence rate, yielding feedback dynamics with guaranteed exponential, FT, FxT, or PT convergence.
+Three realizations were developed: the Hessian-gradient, Newton, and gradient dynamics.
+They differ in structure and information requirements but share the same Lyapunov-based synthesis principle, ranging from a normalized second-order descent that avoids explicit matrix inversion (HGD), through full Hessian feedback (ND), to first-order gradient feedback (GD).
+The framework was applied to unconstrained, constrained, minimax, and GNE seeking problems, recovering known results as special cases and extending convergence guarantees beyond the asymptotic and exponential settings available in prior work.
+This perspective offers systematic design tools that complement existing algorithmic approaches and may inform future developments in intelligent optimization and cyber-physical decision-making.